Corporate Governance

 Voluntary Nominating Committee, Executive Nomination Process

 The Company has established a Voluntary Nominating Committee as an advisory panel to the Board of Directors to enhance the independence, objectivity, and transparency of the appointment/dismissal and nomination processes for Directors.
 The chairman and the majority of members of the committee are Independent Outside Directors.
 The Voluntary Nominating Committee deliberates on the appointment/dismissal criteria for Directors and the successor plan for Chief Executive Officer (CEO), etc., and provides advice and proposals to the Board of Directors.
-During the fiscal year under review, the Committee examined revisions to the Executive Nomination Policy; verified and implemented the CEO successor plan; examined candidates for Directors; reviewed the term of office and tenure of Directors; reviewed the roles of the Chairman of the Board; reviewed revisions to the skill matrix; examined the formulation of a successor plan for Outside Directors; strengthened information coordination between the Board of Directors and the Governance Committee; and examined improvements of the effectiveness of the Voluntary Nominating Committee.
+During the fiscal year under review, the Committee examined revisions to the Executive Nomination Policy; verified and implemented the CEO successor plan; examined candidates for Directors; reviewed the term of office and tenure of Directors; reviewed revisions to the skill matrix; examined the formulation of a successor plan for Outside Directors;strengthened information coordination between the Board of Directors and the Governance Committee; and examined improvements of the effectiveness of the Voluntary Nominating Committee.
+In addition, the Voluntary Nominating Committee deliberates on draft proposals, and upon resolution by the Board of Directors, the Company formulates its Executive Nomination Policy.
+The personnel requirements for the CEO and the appointment/dismissal criteria for Directors and the CEO have been established in the Executive Nomination Policy.
+The ideal human qualities necessary for the role of CEO of the Company are “Human qualities that can enhance resourcefulness and continuously increase the Company’s corporate value (social and economic value), based on the values of the Pigeon Group DNA and Pigeon Way.”
+In addition, the detailed human resource requirements are determined in terms of responsibility and authority, main duties and expected results, and required competencies (behavioral characteristics, personality characteristics, experience and achievements, knowledge and skills).
+Furthermore, the dismissal criteria for Directors and the CEO are provided below.

 Policy and Procedures for nominating candidates for Audit & Supervisory Board Members